SpaceX: 2003–2010: Falcon 1, COTS, and Falcon 9

 In 2004, SpaceX protested against NASA to the Government Accountability Office (GAO) because of a sole-source contract awarded to Kistler Aerospace.
-Before the GAO could respond, NASA withdrew the contract, and formed the COTS program.
+Before the GAO could respond, NASA withdrew the contract, and formed the Commercial Orbital Transportation Services (COTS) program.
 In 2005, SpaceX announced plans to pursue a human-rated commercial space program through the end of the decade, a program that would later become the Dragon spacecraft.

+SpaceX originally intended to follow its light Falcon 1 launch vehicle with an intermediate capacity vehicle, the Falcon 5.
+The company instead decided in 2005 to proceed with the development of the Falcon 9, a medium-lift launch vehicle intended to be reusable.
+Development of the Falcon 9 was accelerated by NASA, which committed to purchasing several commercial flights if specific capabilities were demonstrated.
 In 2006, the company was selected by NASA and awarded to provide crew and cargo resupply demonstration contracts to the International Space Station (ISS) under the COTS program.
+The contract provided development funding for the Dragon spacecraft, Falcon 9, and demonstration launches of Falcon 9 with Dragon.

 The first two Falcon 1 launches were purchased by the United States Department of Defense under the DARPA Falcon Project which evaluated new U.S. launch vehicles suitable for use in hypersonic missile delivery for Prompt Global Strike.
 The first three launches of the rocket, between 2006 and 2008, all resulted in failures, which almost ended the company.
 Financing for Tesla Motors had failed, as well, and consequently Tesla, SolarCity, and Musk personally were all nearly bankrupt at the same time.
 Musk was reportedly "waking from nightmares, screaming and in physical pain" because of the stress.

 The financial situation started to turn around with the first successful launch achieved on the fourth attempt on September 28, 2008.
-Musk split his remaining between SpaceX and Tesla, and NASA awarded the first Commercial Resupply Services (CRS) contract awarding to SpaceX in December, thus financially saving the company.
+Musk split his remaining between SpaceX and Tesla, and NASA awarded SpaceX a Commercial Resupply Services (CRS) contract in December, thus financially saving the company.
 Based on these factors and the further business operations they enabled, the Falcon 1 was soon retired following its second successful, and fifth total, launch in July 2009.
 This allowed SpaceX to focus company resources on the development of a larger orbital rocket, the Falcon 9.
 Gwynne Shotwell was also promoted to company president at the time, for her role in successfully negotiating the CRS contract with the NASA Associate Administrator Bill Gerstenmaier.

+As part of the COTS contract, the Falcon 9 launched for the first time in June 2010 with the Dragon Spacecraft Qualification Unit, using a mockup of the Dragon spacecraft.